Talmage E. Harrison

 Talmage spent the remainder of the war recovering from his wounds.
 He participated in the Tunisia, Naples/Foggia, Rome Arno, North Apennines and the Po Valley campaigns.
 Talmage received the Purple Heart for shrapnel wounds and burns, the Good Conduct Medal, the EAME Medal, and the WWII Victory Medal.

 Talmage remained in the Army, serving in Germany, Japan, and Korea, retiring in 1964, at the rank of SFC (Sergeant First Class).
-He raised his family in California, where he passed away a short time later in 1968.
+He raised his family in California, where he passed away a short time later on April 10, 1968.
+He was buried in the Center Hill Cemetery in Center Hill, Florida.
+Thank you to Find A Grave contributor, Cullen Wheeler, for the use of the grave marker photo.